Last week I posted a few tidbits from an upcoming piece on farmers who run corn mazes. The story’s online now, and you can read the whole thing here.

 In my latest radio documentary, The Search for Boundary Rock, I join Paul Maybee and a group of four others, as we head into the remote Tobeatic Wilderness area for a week.
 Our goal: to find the rock and drag it back into history.
 This is Paul’s third attempt.
 But this time, he’s far better prepared than he’s ever been.
 With the help of experienced trekkers — including Bob Johnston of New Minas, who has spent 10 years researching the Boundary Rock — Paul is convinced we can find it.

-The documentary first aired on CBC Radio’s Maritime Magazine in June 2011.
+The documentary first aired on CBC Radio’s Maritime Magazine (now called Atlantic Voice) in June 2011.
 You can listen to it here.

 Below is a selection of my photos from the trip.
 Click anywhere to be taken to the full set on Flickr.

 In the fall of 2009, I spent some time with The Friends of Redtail.They are a citizens’ group who were fighting to save several hundred acres of forest in Pictou County, Nova Scotia from being clearcut.
 The Friends of Redtail had a vision that went beyond simply buying this land in order to protect it.
 People I interviewed repeatedly referred to “a new ethic” of land ownership.

 My half-hour radio documentary on the Friends of Redtail aired as the deadline for purchasing the land was looming — with them far short of their financial target.
 Eventually, they gained an extension from the company, and this week announced in an email that their efforts have paid off: